Cross-Component Calls

 "miden:counter-contract" = { path = "../counter-contract" }

-# WIT dependency — generated interface for binding generation
+# Component dependency — generated interface for binding generation

 [package.metadata.component.target.dependencies]